davidkellis/able/README.md

 Package identifiers must conform to the pattern `[a-zA-Z0-9][a-zA-Z0-9_]*[a-zA-Z0-9_]?`

+There are two namespaces for identifiers.
+There is a type namespace and a value namespace.
+Within a package, type identifiers must be unique with respect to other type identifiers, and value identifiers must be unique with respect to other value identifiers.
+Is it valid to use the same identifier for both a type and a value, within the same package.

+Value identifiers introduced in a local scope will shadow any identifiers of the same name in any encompasing scope, so long as their types are different.
+If a value identifier used in a local scope shares the same name as an identifier in an encompasing scope and shares the same type, then the identifier in the local scope is treated as the same identifier in the encompasing scope, rather than as a new distinct identifier.

 ## Packages

 There must be one, and only one, package definition per file, specified at the top of the file.